united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/calculatekpiwithanalytics.md

 We define it as the time the machine was in a good state (`state > 10000 & state < 29999`) and had an active work-order, divided by the selected time frame.
 The result is the availability percentage.

-- The `selected_time_frame` CTE is where you define the start and end of your time frame for analysis.
+- The `selected_time_frame` [Common Table Expression (CTE)](https://www.postgresql.org/docs/current/queries-with.html) is where you define the start and end of your time frame for analysis.
 - The `good_state_time` CTE calculates the total time the asset was both in a good state and had an active work order within the selected time frame.
 - The `total_time_frame` CTE calculates the total duration of the selected time frame.
 - Finally, the main query calculates the availability percentage by dividing the total good state time by the total time frame duration.